Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Conway's Game of Life](http://nbviewer.ipython.org/gist/3778422).
 Interesting use of convolution operation to calculate the next state of game board, instead of obvious find neighbors and filter the board for next state.

+* [pynguins](https://gist.github.com/denfromufa/9a5e1fdeaf611dc60ea8).
+Using jupyter notebook, python, and numpy to solve Board Game "Penguins on Ice".

 * ["People plots"](http://nbviewer.ipython.org/gist/4544012), stick figures generated with matplotlib.

 * [Reveal converter mini-tutorial](http://nbviewer.ipython.org/url/www.damian.oquanta.info/posts/reveal-converter-mini-tutorial.ipynb), also available in [blog post form](http://www.damian.oquanta.info/posts/reveal-converter-mini-tutorial.html).
 Do you want to make static html/css slideshow straight from the IPython notebook?
 OK, now you can do it with the *reveal* converter (nbconvert).
 [Demo](http://www.slideviper.oquanta.info/tutorial/slideshow_tutorial_slides.html) by Damián Avila.